TIY-ATL-ROR-2015-Jan/slides/02-12/questions.md

 def move
   if @game.can_move?(current_user)
     # do move things _and_ bump @game.turn_count, then save @game
+    # and redirect the user to their homepage or the game show page
   else
     # return status 403 forbidden, the user can't do that!
   end